Ftalxx/Quantum_Guitar/README.md

 - Potentiometer knobs for pitch bend or effect control

 ## <ins>Classical Algorithm Visualization</ins>
-- Structured, hierarchical—like a **tree of decision nodes** based on music theory.
+- Structured, hierarchical like a **tree of decision nodes** based on music theory.
 - Shows:
   - Key
   - Recent chord or note